 Similar to Feed-In tariffs the government also run a scheme for generating your own heat through a renewable source (I.E, Anaerobic Digesters).
 Understandably there is no option to export this.

-If you require any further information on either Scheme or want to know if you are eligible please contact us.
+If you require any further information on either Scheme or want to know if you are eligible please use the contact form to get in touch and one of our team will contact you shortly.